unoplatform/Uno.Samples/README.md

 ### SQLite
 This is a simple standalone app demonstrating the use of SQLite in an Uno application, including WebAssembly.
 It uses Erik Sink's [SQLitePCLRaw](https://github.com/ericsink/SQLitePCL.raw), and Frank Krueger's [sqlite-net](https://github.com/praeclarum/sqlite-net) libraries.

+### UnoContoso
+This is a project that ported Microsoft's Contoso Enterprise UWP app to Uno Platform Prism.

 ### WCT DataGrid
 A dynamic grid view ported from the Windows Community Toolkit that allows for x:Bind.